onap/vnfrqts-requirements/docs/Chapter4.rst

 **Option 2: Base VNF with Incremental Growth Modules**

 a.
-Base module contains a complete initial VNF instance
+Base module contains a complete initial VNF instance.

 b.
-Incremental modules for incremental scaling units
+Incremental modules for incremental scaling units:

    i.
-May contain VMs of multiple types in logical scaling combinations
+May contain VMs of multiple types in logical scaling combinations.

    ii.
-May be separated by VM type for multi-dimensional scaling
+May be separated by VM type for multi-dimensional scaling.

 With no growth units, Option 2 is equivalent to the “One Heat Template per VNF” model.